Projects

 Vera Gretges’ doctoral project is dedicated to Johann Gottfried Herder’s period of activity in Bückeburg (1771-1776), where he initially worked as a consistorial councillor and senior preacher and eventually also held the office of superintendent.
 The activities of Herder, who had an extremely wide range of interests, are to be traced in their aspects of church history as well as cultural history.
 Among other things, the project focuses on Herder's preaching activities and analyses his correspondence with Countess Marie Barbara Eleonore of Schaumburg-Lippe.

-Argelander-Projekt of Dr. Aneke Dornbusch on networks of defamation and persecution of reformatory deviance in southern Germany, 1525-1530.
+Habilotation projekt by Dr. Aneke Dornbusch on networks of defamation and persecution of Anabaptists in southern German imperial cities in the 16th century.

 Jakob Strauß (ca. 1480–1527/32)